-Figure 17.7: Two different rules for the case of a 1-lane minor road controlled by a yield sign merging into a 1-lane major road. (a) Acceptance rule "accept if $gap > 3 \cdot v{oncoming}$ ". $v{max} = 3$ . (b) Acceptance rule "accept if $gap \ge 3 \cdot v{oncoming}$ ".
-Note that this seemingly small difference has a strong effect on throughput in the congested situation. (a) models that vehicles from the minor road cannot enter the major road once the major road is congested; (b) essentially models a "zipping" behavior, i.e. that vehicles from the major road is congested.
+Figure 17.8: Two different rules for the case of a 1-lane minor road controlled by a yield sign merging into a 1-lane major road. (a) Acceptance rule "accept if $gap > 3 \cdot v{oncoming}$ ". $v{max} = 3$ . (b) Acceptance rule "accept if $gap \ge 3 \cdot v{oncoming}$ ".
+Note that this seemingly small difference has a strong effect on throughput in the congested situation. (a) models that vehicles from the minor road cannot enter the major road once the major road is congested; (b) essentially models a "zipping" behavior, i.e. that vehicles from the minor road alternate once the major road is congested.